Master's Thesis (BIO)

 Content, Learning Outcome and Preconditions

 The Master's thesis is is part of the research phase in which the students work on a current topic in the field of biophysics.
+The topic and methodology characterize the qualification profile of the study program in a special way.
 Possible areas of research are based on the main research areas of the Department of Physics and the special offer of the professors.
-Topics are e.g.molecular or cellular biophysics, theoretical biophysics and biomedical physics.
+Topics are e.g.molecular or cellular biophysics and theoretical biophysics.
 Both experimental and theoretical topics are possible, ranging from the physical basics to physical issues in manufacturing and measurement processes.

 In the Master's thesis, the students apply the knowledge acquired during their studies.
 The Master's Thesis includes the carrying-out of experiments or simulations/calculations and the written presentation of the results on the basis of a scientific elaboration.